SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 This is handy as he has also written a spritesheet creator tool, which I will go though using in one of the intermissions in this tutorial.

-&nbsp;

 * * *

-That is it for the implementation of the engine for now.&nbsp; From the Digipen I have stripped a lot of the engine code as the XNA framework supplies most of it and some was just redundant in the new world.
+That is it for the implementation of the engine for now.
+From the Digipen I have stripped a lot of the engine code as the XNA framework supplies most of it and some was just redundant in the new world.

 Now on to the beginning of our game and actually draw something.